 Michael Kosner has been practicing law in Chicago since 1998.
 After graduating from the University of Miami, he practiced in southern Florida before returning to Chicago, where he was raised in the northern suburbs.
-In 2018, he became a partner at The Deratany Firm.
+In 2016, he became a partner at Deratany & Kosner.

 – Attorney Michael Kosner

 MEET MICHAEL KOSNER

 $8 Million Dollar Verdict.
 This case was tried before a jury in Cook County, Illinois in 2016.
 This case involved a 42-year-old mother of 1 who died during an upper endoscopy at Mount Sinai Hospital.
 The defendant denied any wrongdoing and the case went to verdict.

 $6 Million Dollar Verdict.
 This case was tried to verdict in June of 2019.
 The plaintiff was discharged from the emergency room with a severe headache.
 Imaging did not show anything wrong with the brain.
 The patient went home and died of a cerebral aneurysm 24 hours later.
 The defendant offered zero before the trial began.

 $5.9 Million Dollar Settlement.
 Plaintiff suffered a stroke in the hospital resulting in brain damage after a missed dose of a medication designed to achieve anti-coagulation and thereby prevent stroke.
 The defendant argued that one missed dose could not have caused the plaintiff to suffer a stroke.